sv222/cloud-engineer-interview-questions/README.md

 ### Governance and Compliance

 - **AWS Organizations:** Centrally manage multiple AWS accounts.
-- **AWS Control Tower:** Set up and govern a secure, compliant multi-account environment.
+- **AWS Control Tower:** A service that helps you set up and govern a secure, multi-account AWS environment.
 - **Amazon Macie:** Discover, classify, and protect sensitive data using ML.
 - **AWS Key Management Service (KMS):** Managed service for creating and controlling encryption keys.
+- **AWS CloudHSM:** A cloud-based hardware security module (HSM) that enables you to generate and store cryptographic keys in the cloud.
 - **AWS CloudTrail:** Track user activity and API usage.
 - **AWS Config:** Track resource configuration changes.
 - **AWS Audit Manager:** Continuously audit your AWS usage.